KevinKra/Notes/electronics/raspberryPi/readme.md

 1. what utility does a `capacitor` provide to an electrical circuit?
 1. what is the physical structure of a `capacitor`?
 1. on a `capacitor`, what indicates the negative terminal?
+1. when we pass electrons into the negative terminal of a `capacitor` what happens?
+1. at what point will electrons stop flowing from the `battery` to the `capacitor`?
 1. what is `potential`?
 1. what is a `multimeter` and how can `voltage` be described as pressure?
 1. what needs to happen for the `capacitor` to stop supplying charge?